AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 <!-- An HTML Comment -->
 ```

 HTL comments are HTML comments with an additional JavaScript-like syntax.
-The whole HTL comment, and anything within will be entirely ignored by the processor and removed from the output.
+The processor entirely ignores the whole HTL comment and anything within, removing it from the output.

-The content of standard HTML comments however will be passed through and expressions within the comment will be evaluated.
+The content of standard HTML comments however is passed through and expressions within the comment are evaluated.

 HTML comments cannot contain HTL comments and vice versa.

 ### Special Contexts {#special-contexts}

-In order to be able to make the best use of HTL, it is important to understand well the consequences of it being based on the HTML syntax.
+To be able to make the best use of HTL, it is important to understand well the consequences of it being based on the HTML syntax.

 Please refer to the [Display Context section](https://github.com/adobe/htl-spec/blob/1.4/SPECIFICATION.md#121-display-context) of the HTL specification for more details.

 ### Element and Attribute Names {#element-and-attribute-names}

 Expressions can only be placed in HTML text or attribute values, but not within element names or attribute names, or it wouldn't be valid HTML anymore.
-In order to set element names dynamically, the `data-sly-element` statement can be used on the desired elements, and to dynamically set attribute names, even setting multiple attributes at once, the `data-sly-attribute` statement can be used.
+To set element names dynamically, the `data-sly-element` statement can be used on the desired elements, and to set attribute names dynamically, even setting multiple attributes at once, the `data-sly-attribute` statement can be used.

 ```xml
 <h1 data-sly-element="${myElementName}" data-sly-attribute="${myAttributeMap}">...</h1>